Creation date: 2019.7.1, last modified 2022.2.15

 - Linux on a PC with Debian, Ubuntu, Suse, Arch, Centos, Redhat and other Distributions.

-- Linux 64 Bit as Docker or Kubernetes Container.
+- Linux 64 Bit as Docker or Kubernetes or Containerd Container.

 - OPC DA will require Microsoft Windows.
 All from Microsoft supported operating systems for Intel and all user languages will be supported.
 The latest service pack must be present.